 Just arrived from a Beirut rescue, Bethoven affectionately licks foster dad Ian Laschell’s face a few minutes ago, as he and wife Wendy prepare to take their new pet home to Oneonta from the Susquehanna SPCA shelter in Hartwick Seminary.
+They are truly doing a wonderful thing, and it’s something that so many dogs apprecaite.
+Not many of these dogs have the love and attention that they need.
+Most have been abandoned and don’t know what a family home actually is.
+The Laschells can offer them this, they can take them home, give them lots of attention, let them enjoy things like this dog lavender oil plus so much more!
 The Laschells had rescued seven dogs from Hurricane Katrina; the last died last year.
 SSPCA Executive Director Stacie Haynes and Licensed Vet Tech Sara Haddad, in photo at right, and the 13 dogs they rescued were picked up by shelter volunteers in three vans at JFK Airport in New York City this evening, arriving back at the shelter shortly before 9:30.
 As a half-dozen foster families waited, the dogs were checked, fed, walked and held in cages until they could be processed.
 Haynes and Haddad’s final adventure, a collaboration with Animals Lebanon, came in Qatar en route home, when they were separated from the animals and confined briefly while authorities checked the canines’ papers.
 (Jim Kevlin/AllOTSEGO.com)

 COOPERSTOWN – Stacie Haynes, Susquehanna SPCA executive director, will depart for Beirut, Lebanon, tomorrow to work with Animals Lebanon on a goodwill mission to help share their best practices with the animal rescue organization.